-Bedroom tax is applied to your ‘net rent’ (the rent when things like water charges are removed, as these aren’t covered by housing benefit).
+Bedroom tax is applied to your ‘net rent’.
 The housing benefit office calls this your ‘eligible rent‘ the amount of net rent is cut by 14% if you have one spare bedroom and 25% if you have two or more spare bedrooms.
-For example, if your net rent is £100 a week, you need to pay the following extra rent yourself: £14 more if you have one spare room £25 more if you have two spare rooms.
+For example, if your net rent is £100 a week, you need to pay the following extra rent yourself: £14 if you have one spare room, £25 if you have two spare rooms.
 If you want to check how many bedrooms you are entitled to under Housing Benefit law you can look here

 Four-year freeze to working age benefits whilst still protecting pensioners, and benefits related to the extra costs of disability.

 Since November 2016 the Benefit Cap for families was reduced to £23,000 in London (£15,410 single claimants) and £20,000 elsewhere (£13,400 single claimants).
-Exemptions apply for people receiving guardians’ allowance, carers allowance and the carer’s element of Universal Credit.
+Exemptions apply for people receiving Guardians’ Allowance, Disability Allowance, Personal Independence payments, carers allowance and the carer’s element of Universal Credit.

 Three different benefits are being replaced with one new Bereavement Support Payment.
 It’s worth £3,500, plus £350 a month for 18 months, for claimants with dependent children (£2,500 plus £100 a month for other claimants).